MartinPankraz/ABAP-Developer-Day/student/quest1.md

 <img alt="Enter Custom Value" src="../img/student/Quest1/LA-EnterRFCName.jpg"  width="600">
 </p>

-10. Lookup a specific Order by `IM_ORDER` number.
+10. As a first step we want to lookup a specific Order ID by `IM_ORDER` number.
 For the first test, enter Order ID 12 (feel free to select a number of an order that you have previously created!)

 ```xml
 <ZF_RFC_ONLINESHOP_GET_ORDER xmlns="http://Microsoft.LobServices.Sap/2007/03/Rfc/">